bijuabraham/vsc_ext_openai/README.md

 The activate function registers a command with VS Code that sends the text from the active editor to the OpenAI API and displays the response in a message box.
 It uses the axios library to make the API request and handles the response and any errors that occur.
 Finally, it adds the disposable to the context so it can be cleaned up later.

+## What's in the folder

+* This folder contains all of the files necessary for your extension.
+* `package.json` - this is the manifest file in which you declare your extension and command.
+  * The sample plugin registers a command and defines its title and command name.
+With this information VS Code can show the command in the command palette.
+It doesn’t yet need to load the plugin.
+* `src/extension.ts` - this is the main file where you will provide the implementation of your command.
+  * The file exports one function, `activate`, which is called the very first time your extension is activated (in this case by executing the command).
+Inside the `activate` function we call `registerCommand`.
+  * We pass the function containing the implementation of the command as the second parameter to `registerCommand`.

 ## Features

 Read Prompt and connect to the OpenAI API